AydenB/mkdocs/docs/how-to/Tax Reporting Modules.md

 The Arkansas Tax Reporting reports can be generated from Build AR Tax File option in the State Tax Reporing Menu accessible from 6, 7, 22, 11.

+### Setup
+- [ ] Setup vendor group for Non-Participating Vendors to mark as non-participating.
+5, 11.
+- [ ] Identify Tax classes that are RYO Tobacco Items.
+1, 2, 7.
+- [ ] RYO items need to have ounces defined in UM1 field on those items.
+1, 2, 1.
+- [ ] Brand names will need to be defined or first 10 characters of the item description will be used.
+Brand codes can be added to an item from 1, 2, 1, and 2 to edit item, F24- Edit Item Extension.
+Brand codes can be created using F4 in the BRAND field, and then using F10 to Edit the Brand Master File, and F9 to go to "add" mode.

 ## Florida Tax Reporting
 The following files are created in CV1COM: